| mail: Bill Thayer |

 Primary sources: the Roman History of Cassius Dio, the Histories of Polybius, and a fair amount of Plutarch including all the Lives;

-Secondary text: J. B. Bury's History of the Later Roman Empire.
+Secondary texts: J. B. Bury's History of the Later Roman Empire, John Buchan's biography of Augustus.

 Search the Web for: Pompeii and other places outside central Italy, coins, emperors and famous people, gods and goddesses.

-The "offsite" icons are listed best first, left to right; except that a single one may overflow from the end of the line to the line above, to avoid opening a second row: despite appearing first top to bottom, it'd be the least good, not the best.
+The "offsite" icons are listed best first, left to right; although sometimes a single one may overflow from the end of the line to the line above, to avoid opening a second row: despite appearing first top to bottom, it'd be the least good, not the best.

 5. In that same navigation bar at the bottom of almost every page, you can use Google to search the site.
 You can even do boolean searches, searches for exact phrases (in quotes), etc. But: